imJeffZ/Transit-System/README.md

 ## Developed by Ligeng Xia, Troy Yin, Stephen Zhang, Jefferson Zhong as UofT's Introduction to Software Design course's term project.
 ### Overview

-This project aim to design a public transit system with subways and buses.
+This project aim to design a robust public transit system with subways and buses.
 The system tracks and calculates fares for anyone who uses a travel card to enter and exit the system, and it also plans trips in regards to numbers of terminals.
+This applciation is designed to be robust against power outage.

 ### How-to-use